wesnolte/jOrgChart/readme.markdown

 Follow me [@wesnolte](http://twitter.com/wesnolte)

 jQuery OrgChart is a plugin that allows you to render structures with nested elements in a easy-to-read tree structure.
 To build the tree all you need is to make a single line call to the plugin and supply the HTML element Id for a nested unordered list element that is representative of the data you'd like to display.
+If drag-and-drop is enabled you'll be able to reorder the tree which will also change the underlying list structure.

 Features include:

 * Very easy to use given a nested unordered list element.
+* Drag-and-drop functionality allows reordering of the tree and underlying `ul`
 * Showing/hiding a particular branch of the tree by clicking on the respective node.
 * Nodes can contain any amount of HTML except `<li>` and `<ul>`.
 * Easy to style.